 Lifetime Prevention of Intimate Partner Violence

-1. Enumerate factors that put individuals at risk for perpetrating IPV.
+1. List three factors that put individuals at risk for perpetrating IPV.

 2. Explain the technique critical to a primary prevention approach to the problem of IPV.

-4. Examine community-level approaches for creating protective environments against the perpetration of partner violence.
+4. Evaluate community-level approaches for creating protective environments against the perpetration of partner violence.

 5. Identify for whom the lifetime prevalence of experiencing IPV is highest.

-6. Describe the approaches for interrupting the developmental pathways contributing to partner violence.
+6. Describe three approaches for interrupting the developmental pathways contributing to partner violence.

 1. Teach Safe and Healthy Relationship Skills

 3. Disrupt the Developmental Pathways Toward Partner Violence

 4. Create Protective Environments